Dr. Wolfram Bergande

 Current FUBiS courses:

-- Economic Ethics: Can the market be moral?
-(FUBiS Term I 2022 On-Site Course)
+- Economic Ethics and Philosophy: Can the market be moral?
+(FUBiS Term I 2024)

 From 2011 until 2012 he was a researcher in the project Global Economic Ethics of Stiftung Neue Verantwortung in Berlin.